 26 Special cases This criterion has a very wide interpretation.
 The school should have specified the criteria which may be just, reasonable and transparent.
 27 Joint Family This criterion is not practically determinable and as such, there is no basis of connecting it to the admission process.
 28 Non-alcoholic Child cannot be punished for any particular habit of the parents, so this is unjust.
 29 Age Age criterion has already been specified for Entry Level Classes by the department therefore points cannot be assigned to this.
-30 Certificate of last school attended/Marks of previous class, certificate of last school attended and marks of previous class so it is illogical 31 Proven track record of parents (international/ national/state awardee)/ Rural Development/ Promotion of traditional art and craft/Sport etc. 4 32 Gender This is discriminatory.
+30 Certificate of last school attended/Marks of previous class, In the entry class admission, there is no certificate of last school attended and marks of previous class so it is illogical to give points to this criterion.
+31 Proven track record of parents (international/ national/state awardee)/ Rural Development/ Promotion of traditional art and craft/Sport etc. Parents proven track cannot be the criteria for admission as all the children have equal rights.
+32 Gender This is discriminatory.
 33 Attitudes and values It is undefined and likely to be misused.
-34 ID Proofs and Address of the documents of of documents as proofs.
-It cannot be a the parents 35 Language (speak only 2 points, write only 2 points, read only 2 points) 36 Promotion/Reco gnition as specified in the school website and notice board It is not clear.
+34 Department has already specified the list of documents as proofs.
+It cannot be a

+4 the parents 35 Language (speak only 2 points, write only 2 points, read only 2 points) This is illogical to give points to this criterion.
+Small children should be on equal footing in every respect as the entry level class is the starting level of learning.
+36 Promotion/Reco gnition as specified in the school website and notice board It is not clear.
 37 Economic condition/ BPL Family/ Background - Poor Family.
 The parents seeking admission in a particular school are aware of the fee structure of the school and willing to pay the same.
 Fee structure of the school is same for everyone in the school.
 So the economic condition should not matter.
 38 Business / Service It is not just and discriminatory.
 Parents' status does not matter at least in the education field.
 39 Special equality It is undefined and likely to be misused.
 40 Declaration regarding picking or drop It is illogical.
 It is the choice of the parents to opt for school transport or not as per their convenience.
 41 Scholar students It is illogical.
 No scholastic aptitude can be tested at the entry level classes.
-42 Regularity in payment of school dues 43 Terms and condition of school It is not clear.
+42 Regularity in payment of school dues It is illogical.
+Parents just seeking admission of their ward in the entry level class cannot be judged on this criterion.
+43 Terms and condition of school It is not clear.
 44 2 Photograph of child It is not relevant criteria for assigning points.